dhis2/dhis2-docs/src/user/managing-dashboards.md

 ### Saving the dashboard

 When creating or editing a dashboard, changes are only saved when you click **Save changes** button in the dashboard edit bar at the top of the page.
 If you don't want to save your changes, click the **Exit without saving** button to the upper right.
 You will then be returned to view mode with the dashboard you were previously viewing.

 ## Editing an existing dashboard

 If you have access rights to edit the currently active dashboard, there will be an **Edit** button to the right of the dashboard title in view mode.
 Click on this button to enter edit mode.

 ![](resources/images/dashboard/dashboard-title-bar.png)

-Refer to the above section about creating dashboards for information on adding and removing items to the dashboard.
+Refer to the above section about creating dashboards for information on making changes to the dashboard.

 ### Translating dashboard title and description

-You can add translations for dashboard title and description while in edit mode.
+You can add translations for dashboard title and description while in edit mode by clicking the **Translate** button in the actions bar.
 The dialog provides a list of languages to translate to, and shows the original dashboard title underneath the name input field.
+First choose the language you want to translate for, then fill in the dashboard name and description translation.

 ![](resources/images/dashboard/dashboard-translation-dialog.png)

-1. Click on the **TRANSLATE** button located above the dashboard

-2. Select the language you wish to add a translation for.

-3. Add the title and/or description, and click **SAVE**

 ## Deleting a dashboard

-If you have access to delete the dashboard, then there will be a **Delete** button located above the dashboard, when in edit mode.
+If you have access to delete the dashboard, then there will be a **Delete** button in the actions bar when in edit mode.
 A confirmation dialog will first be displayed to confirm that you want to delete the dashboard.

 ## Viewing a dashboard